image ofInfluencer Collaboration: Ideas, Types, and Examples

 Product Collaborations

-As the name says, this collaboration type means the influencer and the brand owner are working together on a single product.
+As the name says, this influencer collaboration type means the influencer and the brand owner are working together on a single product.
 From creation to production, and from the release to the marketing campaign, both parties are involved in the process.
 It’s a win-win partnership where both of them can promote each other on their respective social media platforms.

 The influencer’s name becomes tied to the brand for the whole duration of the campaign.
 Product collaborations are mostly common in beauty and fashion brands.
 An example is Sephora’s partnership with YouTube’s biggest beauty gurus to create makeup lines that appeal to their followers.